10yard/continue/readme.md

 # **Continue Plugin for MAME** #

+This plugin adds a continue feature to some classic arcade games.
-A continue option appears before your game is over with a 10 second countdown timer.

-Push the *P1 Start* button to continue your game and your score will be reset.
+The continue option will appear before your game is over with a 10 second countdown timer.
+Simply push the *P1 Start* button to continue your game and your score will be reset.

-A tally of the number of continues appears at the top of screen.
+A tally of the number of continues made will appear at the top of the screen.

 ![Continue Plugin Screenshot](https://i.imgur.com/YR4wikO.png)

-The plugin currently supports:
+The plugin currently supports these games:

 - Pac-Man
--  Pac-Man Plus
 - Ms. Pac-Man
--  Galaxian
--  Super Galaxian
--  Moon Alien
+- Galaxians
 - Donkey Kong
 - Donkey Kong Junior
--  Donkey Kong II (Jumpman Returns)
 - Asteroids
 - Crazy Climber

+Other variants of these games are also supported (including):
+- Pac-Man Plus
+- Ms. Pac-Man Attack
+- Super Galaxians
+- Moon Alien
+- DK II Jumpman Returns
+- DK Remix Editions

 Tested with latest MAME version 0.241